dolanske/vui/README.md

   - [ ] Sheet
   - [x] Skeleton
   - [x] Spinner
+- [ ] Normalize all props that expect pixels/size to expect number + string
 - [ ] Make sure all components have their variables localized so that they can be changed on a component level (ugh what a bother)
 - [ ] Make one more test if inline styles vs CSS variables are better
 - [ ] Real life test